pasudyan/jekyll-now/_posts/2018-10-06-firstPost.md

 ---
 layout: post
-title: My paper is out now!
+title: My paper is out now
 ---
-I decided to dedicate the first post to my paper that is out now on [Arxiv](https://arxiv.org/abs/1809.09238).
-The software is also available on my [github page](https://github.com/pasudyan/ConstrMixMod).
+I decided to dedicate this first post to my paper that is out on [Arxiv](https://arxiv.org/abs/1809.09238).
+The software is available on my [github page](https://github.com/pasudyan/ConstrMixMod).
 Enjoy!